Contact Us

 Add Features No One Else Has

 Let’s take a step aside and talk about Patreon – another Kickstarter competitor.
 This platform has not only taken its niche by supporting content creators.
 It also allowed people to create relationships within a platform.
 While backers can support a creator with money, the backer should post their content on Patreon.
-So this is some kind of social network with a possibility to fund people whose work backers like.
+So this is some kind of social network with the possibility to fund people whose work backers like.

 There is no need to turn the crowdfunding website into a social network.
 Yet, it can be regarded as a pattern to adapt.
 Think about how you can upgrade a platform: